Gravitational waves in metric-affine bumblebee gravity: Constraints from gravitational wave observations

 Two observationally motivated tolerance scales may be identified.
 A first one is a \emph{detection-limited} tolerance of order $1/\rho$, where $\rho$ denotes the network matched-filter signal-to-noise ratio (SNR).
 For GW170817 the reported network value is $\rho\simeq 32.4$ \cite{Abbott:2017GW170817PRL}, implying $1/\rho\simeq 3\times 10^{-2}$.
 A second relevant scale is associated with \emph{calibration uncertainties} of the detectors, which typically correspond to amplitude variations at the level of a few percent and phase uncertainties of order $\mathcal{O}(10^{-2})$--$\mathcal{O}(10^{-1})$ rad across a large part of the sensitive frequency band, with some narrowband excursions reported in the observational analyses \cite{Abbott:2021GWTC3}.

-To keep the discussion conservative and independent of a specific event, we introduce explicit tolerances $\varepsilon_A$ for amplitude-like effects and $\varepsilon_3$ controlling the magnitude of the additional $\dddot I_{ij}$ contribution in the waveform.
+To keep the discussion conservative and independent of a specific event, we introduce explicit tolerances $\varepsilon_A$ for amplitude-like effects and $\varepsilon_\phi$ for phase/time--shift effects.
 Representative numerical estimates will be obtained by considering $\varepsilon\sim 1/\rho$ for a loud event and, alternatively, $\varepsilon\sim 0.1$ as a more conservative tolerance.